crmne/paolino.me/_drafts/turbo-frames-in-jekyll.md

 Now frame navigation is a fast path, not a cliff.

 If the page supports the frame, you get the app-like swap.
-If it does not, the browser does what browsers have done well for 30 years: load the page.
+If it doesn't, the browser does what browsers have done well for 30 years: load the page.

 ## So should this be a gem?